carpentries/instructor-training/_extras/partner_policy.md

 * The training room should have wifi capable of videoconferencing and for each participant laptop to connect.
 * Participants should bring their own laptop - not a Chromebook, tablet, etc.  No special software other than a modern internet browser is required.
 * Schedule will include a lunch break as well as mini breaks during the day.
 We strongly encourage each site to provide coffee and lunch to help build team cohesiveness and to maintain the schedule.
-* Carpentries will provide a link to host the videoconference via Blue Jeans in advance of the event in order to test your setup.
+* Carpentries will provide a link to host the videoconference via Zoom in advance of the event in order to test your setup.

 Lastly, some information about what happens after the event: